kleiberjp/zoe-developer-test/README.md

         Library that provide flexible request parsing that allows you to treat requests with JSON data or other media types in the same way that you would normally deal with form data

+   * pyzipcode

+         Library for found nearest zipcode a raidus

+The match process follow the next mechanic found zipcode tiped and search zipcode array nearest to that zipcode, later filter split contacts list in where exist zipcode similar to zipcode found in search and asign to the agent